math-lover47/final/README.md

 - Interactive components:

-  - Search bar with autocomplete (using JS/jQuery).

-  - Pagination or "Load More" button for articles.
+  - Pagination buttons for articles.

-  - Social sharing buttons for each article.
+  - Read more buttons for each article.

 ## About us

 - List of available doctors and trainers with:

-  - Photos
+  - Photo

-  - Specializations
+  - Role in team

-  - Brief bios
+  - Specialization

 - Interactive components:

-  - Filterable table (e.g., filter by specialization, availability).
+  - Filterable table (e.g., filter by profession).

-  - Modal windows for detailed profiles (using JS/jQuery).
+  - Bootstrap cards.

 ## Appointment Booking Page